DonkeyKong/pico-led/README.md

 ### `param [param]`
 Change mode parameter brightness

 `param` is a floating point value between 0.0 and 1.0.
 Default is 0.0.
-What the mode parameter changes varies by mode
+What the mode parameter changes varies by mode.
+It could change the color temperature of a white light, the color of a solid color light, the speed of an animation, etc.

 ### `autosave [0 or 1]`
 Enable/Disable autosave of settings